 Why It’s Best for This Type of Skin: Detoxifies and soothes the skin as it whisks away oils, which are frustrations of acne-prone people.

-Homemade Recipe: Mix bentonite clay with water, ground oats and tea-tree oil.
+Mix bentonite clay with water, ground oats and tea-tree oil.

 Ingredients: Consider alternative ingredients that mix with bentonite clay, such as honey or yogurt.
 Keep it as natural as possible.

 Step-by-Step Process: Dab the mixture onto your face and leave it alone for 15 minutes.
 Use a soft washcloth and lukewarm water for removal.